List of Yu-Gi-Oh! GX characters: Main characters

 A portly student who is described as large and intimidating, like a bear, but is lazy and "has the energy of a sloth".
-He had to repeat his freshman year, but becomes more confident after being encouraged by Jaden.
-He is associated with Silfer Red.
-He later leaves Duel Academy in order to work at Industrial Illusions as a card designer.
+He had to repeat his freshman year, but becomes more confident with Jaden's encouragement.
+He is associated with Silfer Red, but later leaves Duel Academy in order to work at Industrial Illusions as a card designer.
 He uses a beast deck based on Australia.